VanTamNguyen/Java-Backend/security.md

     Now we (client app) received auth code from Authorization Server and we should verify the state.

 * **Token exchange**
-    Now we (client app) received auth code from Authorization Server.
+    <br/>Now we (client app) received auth code from Authorization Server.
 So we will continue to get access token from it by sending user to Token Endpoint of Authorization Server via this link:
     ```java
     POST https://api.oauth2server.com/token
                  grant_type=authorization_code&